gottacatchenall/thesis_proposal/README.md

 that maximizes the time-until extinction of simulated metapopulation dynamics under that hypothetical modified landscape.

-The biggest challenge in implementing simulated annealing in this context is defining a proposal function for landscape modifications.
+**TK** The biggest challenge in implementing simulated annealing in this context is defining a proposal function for landscape modifications.
 At the moment this is done by computing the minimum-spanning-tree (MST) of the spatial nodes, and then proposing corridors that connect nodes that are already connected in the MST.

-The final component of this chapter is measuring the effect of land-use change on the robustness of the optimized corridor.
+**TK** The goal to rank the cells in the raster by priority based on how many times they are converted in the distribution of "good" corridors after simulated annealing has reached a pseudoequilibrium.
+Further, the final component of this chapter is measuring the effect of land-use change on the robustness of the optimized corridor.
+By simulating various neutral models of urban and agricultural sprawl, we can determine if the proposed modifications

 ## Progress